This Is The Place Monument – Salt Lake City, Utah - Atlas Obscura

 Standing at the mouth of one of Salt Lake City’s numerous canyons, and overlooking the wide valley basin, the This Is The Place Monument honors the moment when Brigham Young found his refugee religion a new home, and all those that were lost along the way.

 After being driven from their former Illinois home Young and his devoted Church of Jesus Christ of Latter-day Saints followers struck out West to find a place where their way of life would not be persecuted.
 In 1847, Young came upon to the wide desert basin that would come to be known as the Salt Lake Valley.
-Young reportedly looked out over the untamed land and actually uttered the words, “This is the place.”
+Young reportedly looked out over the untamed land and actually uttered the words, “This is the right place.
+Drive on.”
 And with that, the settling of Salt Lake City began.

 This pivotal moment is remembered with a tall stone tower crowned with bronze figures of Young and his fellow pioneering church leaders.
 The monument also honors trappers, explorers, and other Western trailblazers with smaller bronze reliefs on the sides of the tower.